-Mark and Rosalie are not alone.
+Matt and Jenny are not alone.
 From security deposits to expired gift certificates, insurance refunds to old bank accounts, and proceeds from class-action suits, Americans are missing out on billions of dollars simply because they are unaware.

 Piles of money

 Unclaimed property refund checks are often in the $800 to $1,000 range.
 Even so each year states return only 4 percent of unclaimed assets to their rightful owners.
 Most owners don’t know they have money coming and it is simple to find the money that the state or federal governments have for you to claim.

 Unclaimed property is generally defined as any financial asset that has had no activity by its owner for a period of five years or more.
 This includes savings accounts, safety deposit boxes, checking accounts, uncashed dividends, stocks, customer deposits or overpayments, certificates of deposit, credit balances, refunds, matured life insurance policies, and uncashed death benefit checks.